 Seed Global Health began working in Sierra Leone in 2019 at the invitation of the Office of the Vice President to serve as the government’s partner in strengthening quality services for primary care and maternal and child health over the next 10 years, beginning with midwifery education and practice.

-Today, Seed and the Government of Sierra Leone work together to improve maternal and child health outcomes by increasing the number of qualified midwifery graduates and strengthening the clinical competencies of existing midwives: a critical first step to reducing preventable maternal and neonatal mortality.
+Today, Seed and the Government of Sierra Leone work together to improve maternal and newborn health outcomes by increasing the number of qualified midwifery graduates and strengthening the clinical competencies of existing midwives: a critical first step to reducing preventable maternal and newborn mortality.

 Reproductive, Maternal,